neopragma/java-fibonacci/README.md

 # java-fibonacci

-This is a starting point for an interview problem or code dojo activity exploring iteration and recursion in Java.
+This is a starting point for coding exercise dojo exploring iteration, recursion, and lambda expressions in Java.